 Instruments performed: Guitar, percussion, synth keyboards, bass, piano, Native American flute

-All songs written and performed by Marshall Davis unless otherwise noted.
+All songs written, performed, and recorded by Marshall Davis unless otherwise noted.
 Instruments performed include acoustic and electric guitars, piano, bass, drums, keyboard synthesizers.

 Creation (John Metz on electric guitar)

 Ride With The Wind (Steve Lundburg on electric guitar)